Sikatram/git/git.md

 ## What is GitHub?
 * Git is not the same as GitHub
 * GitHub makes tools that use Git
-* gitHub is the largest host of source code in the world, and has been owned by Microsoft since 2018
+* GitHub is the largest host of source code in the world, and has been owned by Microsoft since 2018
 # Git Getting Started

 ## Git Install